 However, there are some differences between a deeded timeshare and your standard property deal.
 As you’ll be sharing the property with numerous other owners, don’t suddenly whip out the magnolia paint and start making drastic changes.
 You are obliged to stick to a set of usage regulations, and this makes this option a little limited for some families.
 Still, you will get all of the other mainstream benefits, such as being able to rent out your weeks to other people or just being able to sell your stake when you feel the time is right.

-As such, the deeded timeshare is flexible, although you should prepare to fork out a significant initial sum, and also realise that you’re stuck with the same property for the foreseeable future.
+As such, the deeded timeshare is flexible, although you should prepare to fork out a significant initial sum, and also realize that you’re stuck with the same property for the foreseeable future.

 That last sentence may have sent alarm bells ringing amongst some readers, who may not particularly want to visit the same resort every year.
 This is where the right-to-use timeshare comes in, with many of the developers behind these schemes having a whole arsenal of resorts at their disposal.
-It means that no holiday ever has to be the same – which is one of the reasons why Travel and Leisure say that the right-to-use option is slowly on the rise.
+It means that no holiday ever has to be the same – which is one of the reasons why the right-to-use option is slowly on the rise.